ddouglascarr/rooset/README.md

-rooset-domain-query-reducers *
+rooset-domain-query-reducers
 ----------------------------

-Javascript Event reducers.
+Javascript Event reducers (aka projections).

   - Used to produce query state
   - Runs on the GetEventStore projection engine
-  - Runs on a javascript client that reads Ethereum blockchain events.
+  - Runs on a javascript client that reads Ethereum blockchain events. *